Sharper bounds and structural results for minimally nonlinear 0-1 matrices: Structural results

 The same proof method can be used to show the following lemma.

-\begin{lemma} Suppose $M$ is $h \times w$ minimally non-linear and not $S_2$ nor $Q_3$.
-If $M_{r, c} = M_{r,d} = 1$ and $d - c > 1$ for some row $r$, then there are $2$ possibilities, at least one of which must be true: \begin{enumerate} \item There exists a row $r'$ above $r$ with some $1$ between columns $c+1$ and $d-1$ inclusive, and every row above $r'$ also has some $1$ between columns $c+1$ and $d-1$ inclusive. \item There exists a row $r'$ below $r$ with some $1$ between columns $c+1$ and $d-1$ inclusive, and every row below $r'$ also has some $1$ between columns $c+1$ and $d-1$ inclusive. \end{enumerate} \end{lemma}
+\begin{lemma} Suppose that $M$ is a minimally nonlinear $h\times w$ matrix not equal to $S_2$, $Q_3$, or their transformations.
+If $M_{r, c} = M_{r,d} = 1$ and $d - c > 1$ for some row $r$, then there are $2$ possibilities, at least one of which must be true: \begin{enumerate} \item There exists a row $r'$ above $r$ with some one between columns $c+1$ and $d-1$ inclusive, and every row above $r'$ also has some one between columns $c+1$ and $d-1$ inclusive. \item There exists a row $r'$ below $r$ with some one between columns $c+1$ and $d-1$ inclusive, and every row below $r'$ also has some one between columns $c+1$ and $d-1$ inclusive. \end{enumerate} \end{lemma}

-As a corollary, we can derive bounds on the number of ones in rows of a minimally non-linear 0-1 matrix.
+As a corollary, we can derive bounds on the number of ones in rows of a minimally nonlinear 0-1 matrix.

-\begin{lemma} There cannot be more than four ones in the bottom (or top) row of a minimally non-linear matrix $M$. \end{lemma} \begin{proof} If there are in the bottom row, let them be in columns $x<y<z<u<v$.
-By Lemma~\ref{lemma:two_and_one}, $M_{1,a}=M_{1,b}=1$ where $x<a<z$ and $z<b<v$, and $M$ contains $S_1$, contradiction. \end{proof}
+\begin{lemma} There cannot be more than four ones in the bottom (or top) row of a minimally nonlinear matrix $M$. \end{lemma} \begin{proof} If there are at least five ones in the bottom row, let the first five be in columns $x<y<z<u<v$.
+By Lemma~\ref{lemma:two_and_one}, $M_{1,a}=M_{1,b}=1$ where $x<a<z$ and $z<b<v$, and $M$ contains $S_1$, a contradiction. \end{proof}

-\begin{lemma} There cannot be more than six ones in any row of a minimally non-linear matrix $M$. \end{lemma} \begin{proof} If there are in some row of $M$ that is not the top or bottom, let them be in columns $x<y<z<u<v<w<t$.
+\begin{lemma} There cannot be more than six ones in any row of a minimally nonlinear matrix $M$. \end{lemma} \begin{proof} If there are at least seven ones in some row of $M$ that is not the top or bottom, fix the row and let the first seven ones be in columns $x<y<z<u<v<w<t$.
 By Lemma~\ref{lemma:two_in_row}, $M$ has ones in columns $c, d, e$, each in the first or last row, with $x < c < z$, $z < d < v$, and $v < e < t$.
-Thus $M$ contains $S_1$ or its reflection, a contradiction. \end{proof}
+Thus $M$ contains $S_1$, a contradiction. \end{proof}

-The next few lemmas allow us to describe the structure of the ones in the top and bottom rows of a minimally non-linear 0-1 matrix.
+The next few lemmas allow us to describe the structure of the ones in the top and bottom rows of a minimally nonlinear 0-1 matrix.